ariwald/serduszko/README.md

 First time using Vue.js!
-Everyone can upload a picture (or comment a picture) from a beloved friend and add some information about the person, you can check it out at: https://serduszko.herokuapp.com/
+Everyone can upload a picture (or comment a picture) from a beloved friend and add some information about the person.

 BACKEND.
 In the backend, a Node.js Express server and a PostgreSQL database make sure everything is kept alive.
 The image board displayes the 9 most recent pictures, by hitting the more pictures button, more picutres will be loaded and displayed.